RESEARCH STARTER

 The secretary of the Department of Health and Human Services is a member of the president’s cabinet.
 As a member of the cabinet, the HHS secretary is an advisor to the president on issues relating to the health and well-being of all Americans.
 The secretary of health is an important member of the executive branch and is twelfth in the line of presidential succession.

 The HHS secretary manages the department, ensuring that the HHS is carrying out its responsibilities in a dedicated and efficient manner.
-He or she oversees its budget, helping decide how money allocated to the department should be spent.
+They oversee its budget, helping decide how money allocated to the department should be spent.
 The secretary heads initiatives to make sure the public properly understands the department’s goals.
 The HHS secretary manages interactions between the various agencies contained within the department.
 The HHS oversees such agencies as the Centers for Disease Control and Prevention (CDC), the National Institutes of Health (NIH), the Centers for Medicare and Medicaid Services (CMS), and the Food and Drug Administration (FDA).

 The secretary of the HHS is appointed by the president.
 Before the secretary may accept the appointment, it must be confirmed by the US Senate.
 Should the Senate vote against the president’s choice, or fail to vote at all, the president must nominate a new candidate for the position.